esper-io/console_docs/docs/compliance-policy/create-policy.md

 ### SMS Configuration via Policy

 SMS controls sending and receiving of SMS, or text, messages.
-If SMS is turned off, the device will not send or receive text messages from any SMS app.
+If SMS is turned off, the device will not send or receive text messages from any SMS application.
 Set SMS to on if you wish to enable sending and receiving of text messages.

 ### Outgoing Calls Configuration via Policy